About - the guide and hiking level

 (Motohiro Hayashi)

-I worked with Fuji Mountain Guides after I got back from NZ.
-In winter season, ski patrol was my main job.
-My base is currently Matsumoto city in Nagano prefecture which is the best place for mountain enthusiast.
-I love this place and want you to know that Japan offers so much; countless stunning peaks, deep forests, and unforgettable landscapes.
+I worked for Fuji Mountain Guides to learn guiding.
+Ski patrol is my winter work to learn how to deal with emergency cases.
+Eventually, I moved from Saitama (where I grew up the most) to Nagano because I love this place and want you to know that Japan offers so much; countless stunning peaks, deep forests, and unforgettable landscapes.
 If you want to spend your time on mountains in Japan, I am honored to guide you.
 Spending more time in nature, moving your body, breathing deeply and experiencing new environment enriches your lifetime, I believe.

 Certified

-able to guide any mountains on decent trail in Japan, except for winter.
+able to guide any mountains on decent trail in Japan

 Wilderness Advanced First Aid